-A forum for discussion about topics relating to the past such as women in antiquity and early church history.
+A site for articles relating to the past such as women in antiquity, early church history and New Testament archaeology.
 Posts are based on scholarly research and include resources in the field, such as peer-reviewed articles and books.
 Examining issues from a scholarly feminist perspective supports social justice in our current situation.

 I am available in the New England area, with advance notice, to present lectures on a number of topics in these fields.
 Some lectures are illustrated with photos taken on-site in Greece, Italy, Great Britain, Bulgaria, France, Germany, Hungary, Austria and former Yugoslavia.
 Sample lecture titles/topics include: